-Employers' proportionate shares were calculated on the basis of employer contributions actually remitted to the plan for the fiscal year ended June 30, 2018.
 Employer contributions recognized by the Systems that are not representative of future contribution effort are excluded in the determination of employers' proportionate shares.
-Examples of employer contributions not representative of future contributions for the purchase of employee service purchases and employer contributions paid by employees.
+Examples of employer contributions not representative of future contribution effort are contributions towards the purchase of employee service purchases and employer contributions paid by employees.

-The following table provides a reconciliation of employer contributions in the plans' Statement of Changes in Fiduciary Net Position (per the Systems' separately issued financial statements) to the employer contributions used in the determination of employers' proportionate shares of collective pension amounts reported in the Schedules of Employer Allocations.
+The following table provides a reconciliation of Employer and Nonemployer contributions in the plans' Statement of Changes in Fiduciary Net Position (per the Systems' separately issued financial statements) to the Employer and Nonemployer contributions used in the determination of employers' proportionate shares of collective pension amounts reported in the Schedules of Employer and Nonemployer Allocations.

-SCRS Employer Contributions Reported in Statement of Changes in Net Position for the fiscal year ended June 30, 2018 \$ 1,094,663 Nonemployer Contributions Reported in Statement of Changes in Net Position for the fiscal year ended June 30, 2018 88,361 Employer Contributions Not Representative of Future Contribution Effort 251 Employer and Nonemployer Contributions Used as the Basis for Allocating Employers' Proportionate Shares of Collective Pension Amounts - June 30, 2018 Measurement Date ¢ 1 183 275 WICasulement Date Ф 1,183,275
+SCRS Employer Contributions Reported in Statement of Changes in Net Position for the fiscal year ended June 30, 2019 \$ 1,167,251 Nonemployer Contributions Reported in Statement of Changes in Net Position for the fiscal year ended June 30, 2019 71,393 Employer Contributions Not Representative of Future Contribution Effort (1,220) Employer and Nonemployer Contributions Used as the Basis for Allocating Employers' Proportionate Shares of Collective Pension Amounts - June 30, 2019 Measurement Date \$ 1,237,424